 Interest on mortgages is generally paid monthly, which means you can divide the annual interest rate by 12.
-For example, if you took out a mortgage of $600,000 at 6.5% interest over 30 years, you would pay a monthly rate of 0.54%.
-This means that each month you would pay 0.54% interest on the principal amount.
+For example, if you took out a mortgage of $600,000 at 6.5% interest over 30 years, you’d pay a monthly rate of 0.54% — interest on your principal.

 For the first repayment, you would pay $3,240 interest plus principal.
-The following month, the principal would be less, which means you would also pay less interest.
+Each consecutive month, the principal would be less, meaning you’ll pay less interest.